jasper-zanjani/notes/docs/Infrastructure/Ansible.md

         ```

 Role
-:   Organize components of playbooks, allowing them to be reused'
+:   Organize components of playbooks, allowing them to be reused

 Task
 :   A single scripted action in a playbook, equivalent to an ad hoc command